-- (I) Mental health; - (II) Substance abuse; or - (III) Collaterals; and - (b) Complete the kinship licensing process prior to the 90th day of the initial license being issued to avoid a break in foster care reimbursement payment. - (2) Caregivers have the right to access caregiver support if they feel their licensing needs are not met. - (3) The department or CPA may withdraw a caregiver's application if they are not engaging in the licensing process.
+- (I) Mental health; - (II) Substance abuse; or - (III) Collaterals; and - (b) Complete the kinship licensing process prior to the 90th day of the initial license being issued to avoid a break in foster care reimbursement payment. - (2) Caregivers have the right to: - (a) Access caregiver support at any time during the licensing process; and - (b) Request a review of their concerns regarding the licensing process. - (3) The department or CPA may withdraw a caregiver's application if they are not engaging in the licensing process.